bloominstituteoftechnology/Precourse/Lesson4-Intro-to-JS/README.md

 ## Introduction to Javascript

-Javascript is a loosely typed programming language.
-Javascript != Java.
-If we imagine a web page as a house, the HTML makes up the wood, brick, and concrete, CSS is how we put all of those materials together, Javascript is the electricity, plumbing and gas.
-In it's early days Javascript was used purely on the front end as a way for web developers to add functionality to their web pages.
-In recent years, the introduction of the "V8 engine" by Google has improved the speed and functionality of JS.
-That, coupled with the release of Node.js, has led to a resurgence of JS.
-We now find JS used on front-end, back-end, mobile development, IoT, and really anywhere a traditional programming language would be used.
-Most recently the newest version of the Javascript language was released (ES6), we will be focusing on and using ES6 in this course, and in the Lambda School full CS course.
+ If we imagine a web page as a house, the HTML makes up the materials (wood, brick, and concrete), CSS is how we put all of those materials together, and Javascript is the electricity, plumbing and gas.
+It's what makes the web page "run".
+Javascript was originally designed to be used purely on the front end as a way for web developers to add functionality to their web pages, and in it's early days it did just that.
+Recently, the introduction of the "V8 engine" by Google has improved the speed and functionality of JS.
+That led to the developemnent and release of exciting new front-end Javascript frameworks and eventually Node.js, a way to run Javascript on a server (back-end).
+This new development has led to a resurgence of Javascript.
+Javascript is one of the world's most widely used programming languages.
+We now find Javascript used on front-end, back-end, mobile development, IoT, and really anywhere a traditional programming language would be used.
+Recently, the newest version of the Javascript language was released (ES6), we will be focusing on and using ES6 in this course, and in the Lambda School full CS course.
+Keep in mind, Javascript != Java.
+Although they share similar names (this was, unfortunately, considered a feature by Javascripts early pioneeers) that is where the similarities end.

 ## Variables

 At the heart of Javascript are variables.
 A variable is a way to store the value of something to use later.
+(A note for those with previous programming knowledge: Javascript is a loosely typed language, a variable can be set (and re-set) to any type, we do not need to declare its type when initiating the variable.)

 The anatomy of a variable is first the keyword, a space, the name we are giving the variable, an equal sign, the value we are assigning the variable and then the semi-colon.